odelvalle/sdk-net/README.md

     Enviroment = NimbleEnviroment.Sandbox
 });
 ```
-> The parameter 'Enviroment' is set to define the environment and has two possible values: `NimbleEnviroment.Sandbox` or `NimbleEnviroment.Real`.
+> The propertie 'Enviroment' is set to define the environment and has two possible values: `NimbleEnviroment.Sandbox` or `NimbleEnviroment.Real`.
 'Sandbox' is used in the demo environment to make tests and 'real' must be set to work in the real environment.

 # Payment